regen-network/testnets/kontraua/challenges/phase-4/instructions.md

 ### Step - 2: Instantiating the Contract

-Please edit the **INIT** config with your details.
-You can add as many account address as you wish.
-Make sure to include your account address as one of the addresses.
-Naming your token name unique is preferred.

 ```
-# Please make sure to add your address(es) in initial_balances
+# Please make sure to add keys of bob, fred and thief to your keyring

 INIT="{\"arbiter\":\"$(xrncli keys show fred -a)\", \"recipient\":\"$(xrncli keys show bob -a)\", \"end_time\":0, \"end_height\":0}"